 Litigation: representing clients in general litigation, including defamation, farm disputes, commercial, and estate claims.

-Regulation of professions: representing professional regulatory bodies in the health, education, and insurance sectors and providing advice on governance and discipline.
+Regulation of professions: representing professional regulatory bodies and individuals in the health, education, and insurance sectors and providing advice on governance and discipline.

 Education: acting for education boards and providing advice on governance, human resources, human rights, and constitutional issues.